Pedsgimind/pedsgimind-docsy/content/en/blog/2025-12-11-celiac-disease-in-children-parent-guide.md

 ### Symptoms by age group

-#### Toddlers / young children
+#### Infant / toddler
 - Poor weight gain or slowed growth
-- Chronic diarrhea or bulky/foul stools (sometimes constipation instead)
+- Chronic diarrhea or bulky/foul stools (sometimes constipation)
 - Bloating, belly pain
 - Irritability, low energy

-#### School-age children / teens
+#### School-age
 - Recurrent abdominal pain, nausea
 - Fatigue, headaches
 - Constipation or diarrhea
+- Iron deficiency anemia
+- Slower growth

+#### Teens
+- Fatigue, headaches, abdominal symptoms
-- Iron-deficiency anemia
+- Iron deficiency anemia
+- Delayed puberty
-- Short stature or delayed puberty
+- Short stature compared with family expectations
-- Mouth ulcers
-- Bone pain or fractures with minimal trauma (less common but important)
+- Mood changes can occur (often from fatigue/illness impact)

 ### What’s normal vs what’s not normal
-- ✅ **Can still be celiac:** mild belly pain, constipation, “just tired,” mild anemia
+- ✅ **Can still be celiac:** mild belly pain, constipation, “just tired,” or mild anemia
-- ⚠️ **More concerning:** clear weight loss, persistent vomiting, significant diarrhea with dehydration, black/tarry stools, severe weakness/fainting
+- ⚠️ **Not normal:** dehydration, persistent vomiting, significant weight loss, fainting, black/tarry stools, large bleeding

-### Symptom tracker (what to write down)
+### Symptom trackers (what to write down)
-- Stool pattern (diarrhea/constipation, frequency, accidents)
+- Stool pattern (frequency, diarrhea/constipation, urgency)
-- Belly pain location/timing
+- Belly pain (timing, triggers)
-- Energy level and sleep
+- Energy, sleep, school performance
-- Appetite and picky eating patterns
+- Appetite and food patterns
-- Weight/height trend if available
+- Weight/height trend if known
 - Headaches, mouth ulcers
-- Any family history or autoimmune diagnoses
+- Family history or autoimmune diagnoses

 ---

 ## 🏠 Home care and what helps (step-by-step)

-### What to do in the first 24–48 hours (if you suspect celiac)
+### What to do in the first 24–48 hours
 > ✅ **Do this now:**
-- **Do not start gluten-free yet** if testing is planned.
+- **Do not start gluten-free** if testing is planned.
-- Book an appointment for the right blood tests.
+- Book a clinic visit for celiac blood testing.
-- Support comfort: hydration, regular meals, gentle foods as tolerated.
-- Track symptoms and stool.

-### Supportive care (while waiting for testing)
+- Start a symptom tracker + 3-day food diary (helpful for your clinician).
+- Keep hydration steady.

+### Supportive care: fluids, nutrition, sleep, comfort measures
 - Hydration and regular meals/snacks
-- Manage constipation gently (fluids, fiber gradually, toileting routine)
-- If diarrhea: focus on hydration; seek care if dehydration signs appear
-- Keep school routines as normal as possible if your child is stable
+- Gentle foods if stomach upset is present
+- If constipation: increase fluids and fiber gradually; consider a clinician-guided stool-softening plan if needed
+- Prioritize sleep (fatigue is common)

 ### What usually makes it worse
-- Cutting gluten before testing (can delay diagnosis)
+- Stopping gluten before testing
+- Unplanned diet restrictions that reduce calories/nutrients
-- Repeated “diet trials” without a plan
+- Ongoing constipation without a structured plan
-- Over-restriction leading to poor nutrition
-- Ignoring ongoing fatigue, pallor, or growth changes
+- Repeated “trial diets” without medical guidance

 ---

 ## ⛔ What NOT to do (common mistakes)

-- Do **not** start a gluten-free diet before testing unless a clinician specifically instructs you to for urgent reasons.
+- Do **not** start gluten-free before testing unless a clinician specifically instructs you to (rare urgent situations).
-- Do **not** rely on home “gluten sensitivity tests.”
+- Do **not** use home “gluten sensitivity tests” as a substitute for medical testing.
-- Do **not** assume normal stool means no problem—celiac can present without diarrhea.
+- Do **not** assume normal stools mean no celiac.
-- Do **not** stop follow-up after diagnosis; monitoring matters.
+- Do **not** stop follow-up after diagnosis—monitoring is important.

 ### When not to give over-the-counter medications
-- Avoid frequent anti-diarrhea medicines in children unless directed by a clinician.
+- Avoid anti-diarrhea medicines in children unless a clinician directs it—especially if there is blood, fever, or dehydration risk.
-- If your child needs frequent pain medicine for belly pain, book a medical review.
+- If belly pain needs frequent pain medicine, book a medical review.

 ---